RevenueHunt/docs/docs/reference/quiz-builder.md

 - **Button Text** - Change the text button on the slide.

+- **Recall Information** - Click "recall" to add an Information Recall to the question.
+Read more about Information Recalls [here](https://docs.revenuehunt.com/how-to-guides/how-to-information-recalls/).

 - **Show Description** - Activates an extra text field on the slide below the main question field.
 Allows you to add more text to a slide.
 Toggle to activate.

 - **Optional** - Makes the question optional.
 The customer will be able to proceed without providing an answer.
 Toggle to activate.